Are you an adviser? Go to Unbiased Pro

 Although equity release can be a useful way to release the stored-up value in your home, it’s important to consider the implications.

-By choosing equity release, you would be reducing the amount your children and other beneficiaries would inherit.
+So, by choosing equity release, you would be reducing the amount your children and other beneficiaries would inherit (although no negative equity guarantees mean you should never owe more than the sale value of the property).

 Pensions retain many advantages over property, including tax relief, employer contributions via workplace pensions, lower volatility (as they invest in a broad range of assets), and greater accessibility and flexibility.